B.A., Dip. Social Studies

 B.Agribusiness, Dip. of Insurance Broking

-Paul is a Councillor of the Shire of Narrogin and previous Town of Narrogin, a committee member of a number of not-for-profit organisations.
+Paul is a former Councillor of the Shire of Narrogin and previous Town of Narrogin, a committee member of a number of not-for-profit organisations.
 He was a committee member of the Narrogin Regional Child Care Services.
 Paul has been the Branch/Area Manager for Country Wide Insurance Brokers since July 2010 and previously held the position of Elders District Wool Manager for Wheatbelt South.

 Yvette has worked as a teacher, Principal and Public Servant with the Department of Education for over 30 years and for most this, her career has been based in the Wheatbelt.
 Currently her role is the as the Coordinator of Regional Services within the Wheatbelt Education Region.
 Yvette has taken on roles as a Committee Member of a disability advocacy organisation and a Committee Member of several Early Years Networks across the Wheatbelt.
 She is currently the Executive Officer for the Wheatbelt Human Services Managers Forum South.